 There’s a drive through Starbucks not too far from my house.
 This has been one of few bright spots in my move.
 Thanks to Will, I am addicted to vanilla white mochas.
-Many times I stop by to get one, even though it’s scorching hot outside in Houston (at least 1,946 degrees.
+Many times I stop by to get one, even though it’s scorching hot outside (at least 1,946 degrees.
 Celsius.
 In the shade.)
-But the coffee reminds me of DC, of grabbing coffee before my 8 o’clock sophmore year after unhappily disentangling myself from the tiny bed I shared with Secondary.
+But the coffee reminds me of DC, of grabbing coffee before my 8 o’clock sophomore year after unhappily disentangling myself from the tiny bed I shared with Gay Husband.

 He approaches me, the long strides denoting the confidence of a man who has his life together.